infinityyworks/Maze-game/README.md

 The box looks like dogshit

 ### 23.7.22
-Abandoned project.
-Fuck you curses module
+Possibly abandoned the project.
+Fuck the python curses module